Addiction medications save lives. Get the facts about how they work, and learn how to advocate for MAT access for yourself or a loved one.

 - Stigma can kill.
 How we talk about OUD matters.
 OUD is not a moral failing.

-- MAT drugs, if administered properly, can save lives.
+- MAT can save lives.
 MAT is NOT trading one drug for another.
 Each patient responds differently to MAT, requiring individualized approaches.

 - FDA approved medications—methadone, buprenorphine, and naltrexone—can regulate brain chemistry and/or block the euphoric effects opioids produce.
 These medications can also relieve physiological cravings.

 - Many clinicians consider MAT too much trouble.
 Many are keen to refer patients with OUD out to other clinicians or programs.
 When patients’ own doctors and even emergency rooms won’t help administer MAT, OUD goes untreated and fatal overdoses and relapses increase.